idibau/cs2bim/README.md

 Builds an Ifc file using the ifcopenshell library based on a model object.

 ## service
 There are two services available.
-A postgis service to query a postgis database and a swisstopo service to download terrain models.
+A postgis service to query a postgis database and a dtm service to download terrain models.

 ## tin
 The tin package allows to create triangulations by clipping terrain models with wkt strings.